-In fact, over 500 million Instagram users browse the app every day, making it home to some of the most engaged audiences around.
+In fact, over 500 million Instagram and IGTV users browse the app every day, making it home to some of the most engaged audiences around.

-But like any social network out there, there are right ways to use it, wrong ways to use it, and clever ways to use it.
+But like any social network out there, there are the right ways to use your Instagram profile, wrong ways to use it, and clever ways to use it.

 In this post, we will show you how to most effectively use Instagram to increase engagement and grow a massive following over time—one that's full of real fans, not inactive fake accounts.

 Let's dive deeper into how to implement each tactic to get more Instagram followers.

 1. Use the right Instagram hashtags

-Your goal on Instagram is to engage your current audience while also growing your following.
+Your goal on Instagram is to engage your current audience on a regular basis while also growing your number of real followers.
 Posting new, interesting and engaging photos will satisfy the first requirement, but to begin growing you'll find hashtagging your photos to be extremely important.
 Hashtagging your photos makes it easy for people to find your photos that are searching for those specific terms.

 - #love (1,271,692,015)